openSUSE/security-team-blog/_posts/2024-04-02-kde6-dbus-polkit.markdown

 Problematic File System Operations in sddm-kcm6
 ===============================================

-This component is a KDE Configuration Module (KCM) for the sddm display manager.
+This component is a KDE Configuration Module (KCM) for the SDDM display manager.
 It contains a D-Bus service "org.kde.kcontrol.kcmsddm.conf".
-We reviewed it already it the past and [did so again][kcmsddm-review] for the KDE6 release.
+We reviewed it already in the past and [did so again][kcmsddm-review] for the KDE6 release.
 The service has two major problems, discussed in the following sections.

-Unsafe operations on file system paths provided by the unprivileged D-Bus client
+Unsafe Operations on File System Paths Provided by the Unprivileged D-Bus Client
 --------------------------------------------------------------------------------

+Multiple of the D-Bus methods provided by the sddm-kcm6 KAuth helper expect file system paths as input parameters.
+Such passing of paths to privileged D-Bus services is another problematic pattern that is often encountered.
+In the [`openConfig()`][sddm-open-config] function, the provided path to a [SDDM theme configuration file][sddm-path-as-arg] will be created by the helper, if necessary.
+If it already exists, then a `chmod()` of the path to mode `0600` is performed, which is also following symlinks.
+To see how this can be problematic, consider what happens if "/etc/shadow" is passed as theme configuration path.

 Operating as `root`, on files that are under control of an unprivileged user, is notoriously hard to get right, and requires careful use of lower level system